-Writing flash fiction takes practice, but it also produces some of the most impactful stories in literary canon.
+Writing flash takes practice, but the form has produced some of the most interesting stories in literary canon.
 This article will discuss how to write flash fiction stories, explore some flash fiction examples, and end with an overview of great flash fiction magazines.

 But first, let’s answer the question: What is flash fiction?

 The short definition of flash fiction is any fictional story that’s under 1,500 words long.
 Some journals may have a different definition of flash fiction length, but most accept 1,500 words as the standard maximum word count.

 What is flash fiction?
 Any fictional story that’s under 1,500 words long.

 The form can be further subdivided based on different flash fiction word counts.

 Flash Fiction Word Count